 These areas can provide a wide diversity of flora and fauna.
 Typically five types of plant growth is ideal for a created wetland.
 Whether planning a pond, improving wetlands, building a rain garden or adding stones for salamanders, we can help you.
 If possible, always retain a bog or wetland – we can turn it into a paradise of wide and exciting range of water-loving plants.

 Coastal & Exposed Gardens

 “Many plants that grow well in coastal areas are species that also thrive in mountain areas, or dry inland areas.” – Noel Kingsbury

-Plants, trees and shrubs provide structure and endurance for a garden, avoiding erosion and plant desiccation, and providing protection from high winds, sun, and salt water.
-Dunes and exposure belts are always protected.
+Plants, trees and shrubs provide structure and endurance for a garden, avoiding erosion and plant desiccation, and offer protection from high winds, sun, and salt water.
+Dunes and exposure belts accomplish the same goal.
 Plants situated on bluffs always help reinforce the terrain.

 Jennifer Yates won the Golden Trowel Award for the best urban landscape design in Greenwich, CT.

 Diverse & Climate Change Resistant Landscapes – “The more you increase the diversity of what you grow the more resilient the land becomes.” – Mark Diacono